WilkinsAng/CVWO-Winter-Assignment-2025-Backend/README.md

 ---

 ## Setup Instructions
 As render only hosts postgresSQL database for 30 days, here are setup instructions if the demo does not work.
+It expires on February 25, 2025.

 ### 1. Clone the Both Back & Frontend Repository:
 ```bash